Best Rides for Toddlers at Canada’s Wonderland

 Children under age 3 are FREE so this is a great daytrip options for families as it keeps the costs low.
 Children under three do not have to pay for park admission, so why not have them tag along with the siblings and enjoy the toddler friendly rides.

 Stroller Rentals: Canada’s Wonderland offers many accessible routes through the park that are stroller friendly.
 The park offers both single and double stroller rentals, unfortunately they are first come first serve and cannot be reserved in advance.
-Single strollers are $15.99 plus tax (+$5 refundable deposit) and for a double stroller is $25.99 plus tax (+$5 refundable deposit).
+Single strollers are $17 plus tax (+$5 refundable deposit) and for a double stroller is $26 plus tax (+$5 refundable deposit).
 The deposit is refunded upon the satisfactory return of the stroller.
+Strollers are located to the far right when you enter the park.

 Parent Swap: The park also offer a Parent Swap policy at the rides.
 This allows one parent to ride while another parent waits with the child.
 When the ride is complete, the parents swap child responsibilities at the exit.